 About ProvenThis author has not yet filled in any details.

 Review by Treeline Backpacker August 15, 2018 I’m yet to meet anyone who wants to be harassed by a mosquito.
 I’m also yet to meet anyone who wants to smell like bug spray.
 Luckily, there is something that helps with both of these problems.
 ‘Proven’ now makes an odorless 14 hour lotion designed to deter a wide variety of insects, without also deterring people.
 They sent me over some to test, and I’ve been pleasantly surprised.
 It’s pretty straightforward as far as products goes.
 It relies on Saltidin (picaridin) as a repellent, but unlike other sprays and lotions that have a very strong scent, this one seems to be barely detectable at all.
 I’m not exactly sure how they pulled that off, but it applies easily and is completely invisible.
 It also holds up well under sunny, sweaty conditions.
 It’s formulated with aloe for a little moisturizing boost, which I found nice, but it doesn’t come across as greasy like some others I’ve tried.
 It does do a decent job of softening the skin, although I wouldn’t use it as a fully body solution (wrist and ankles is how I tested it and also how I recommend using it).
 It’s non-toxic, but still works against mosquitoes, ticks, gnats, flies and more.
 It’s also DEET free, so it won’t dissolve nylons or other backpacking gear.
 I definitely recommend the lotion as it seems like last for several hours, but it does also come in a spray format.
 There is also a lightly scented versions if that’s your thing (not my thing), but I’m yet to try that one.
 Overall, it works, it doesn’t stink, and doesn’t make me feel all slimy when I wear it.
 It’s priced pretty well too, at between $8 and $12 depending on the size and format, which is pretty standard.
 More information For more information on Proven and their wide range of products check out their website, https://provenrepellent.com/ (not an affiliate link) For information on our rating system and our testing procedures, check out our About us/ Contact us page.
 I want to extend a huge thanks to Proven for providing this product for review.
 We couldn’t do it without their help.
 Our full disclosure can be found here.
-Thanks as always for reading!
-Don’t forget to follow our blog for future updates and reviews.
-If you have any questions, comment below, send us an email, or find us on Twitter or Facebook (links on the right).
-Read the full article here.
+Read the full review here.

 5 human scents that attract mosquitoes and how to make yourself less attractive to bugs Have you ever felt like every mosquito within ten square miles comes buzzing straight for you as soon as you step outside?
 We are often asked why mosquitoes prefer some humans over others.
 Well, it all comes down to how good you smell (or bad, depending on your perspective).
 Mosquitoes have very acute receptors in their antennae and heads that can detect human scents up to 100 feet away.
 Scents are one of the primary indicators mosquitoes use to identify their prey.
 It’s actually only female mosquitoes bite.
 The females need the protein found in blood to produce their eggs.
 Some species have a preference for human blood like the Anopheles gambiae, which can carry and spread Malaria.
 Other species prefer bird blood, but most of them will accept any blood they can find.
 And we humans are big, slow and smelly targets that are easy to find.
 Here are the top 5 human scents that attract mosquitoes and tips for minimizing your scent to these blood-thirsty pests.
 5 human scents that attract mosquitoes Carbon dioxide – mosquitoes are attracted to the carbon dioxide we exhale, both the scent and the amount.
 There are many sources of CO2 in nature, so it isn’t just the carbon dioxide that attracts mosquitoes.
 Every time we exhale, we release chemicals like lactic acid, octenol, uric acid and fatty acids that combine with CO2 to form our own unique carbon dioxide cocktail.
 This combination of scents is what clues mosquitoes that there is a human target nearby.
 And some of these particular combinations are more attractive to mosquitoes.
 Additionally, the more CO2 we emit, the easier we are to recognize.
 The scent and amount of carbon dioxide you exhale is unique to you and your genetics, and unfortunately there isn’t much you can do to change your attractiveness other than mask your scent.
 Larger people exhale more CO2, which is why adults are more likely to be bitten than children.
 Pregnant women also exhale above average amounts and are therefore more attractive to mosquitoes.
 Body odor – Bacterial colonies combined with sweat generate that sweet (if you’re a mosquito) human scent we call body odor.
 Without the bacteria, our sweat would be odorless; with the bacteria, our sweat is one of the more attractive scents for mosquitoes, particularly the malaria-carrying Anopheles gambiae, which prefers to bite humans.
 There are measures you can take like washing regularly to reduce body odor; however be careful of fragrant perfumes and scents that can also draw mosquitoes.
 Fresh sweat is not as attractive because it has not combined with bacteria.
 Secretions – About 80% of us are “secretors” or people who secrete compounds known as saccharides and antigens through their skin and indicate blood type.
 Mosquitoes are magnets for secretors.
 Once again, your classification as a secretor or non-secretor is determined by [...]